Zeann3th/havoc/README.md

 # Havoc
-A CLI tool that makes gRPC gateways easier than ever using a config file (JSON, YAML) (Config as Code)
+A CLI tool that makes gRPC gateways easier than ever using a config file (JSON, YAML) (Config as Code).

 ## Installation